Cancer does not discriminate on the basis of gender. According to the National Cancer Institute, it's estimated that 1,735,350 new

 Drinking From Plastic Bottles

 exposure to Bisphenol A (BPA) can increase the risk of hormone-related cancers such as breast and ovarian cancer.
 BPA is a common product that can be found in plastic water bottles and containers.
 According to Dr. Stegall, BPA is a xenoestrogen which is a chemical compound that can imitate estrogen.
 Since its makeup is close enough to estrogen, it can disrupt hormonal balance in the body and lead to the initiation of cancer formation.
 Although researchers can't really say for certain that BPA exposure causes cancer, a 2014 University of Texas Arlington study found a link between BPA and breast cancer tumor growth.

 Sprinkling Baby Powder Near Your Genitals

 baby powder around the vagina, but one of the major concerns in doing so is the link between talc, which is a mineral made up of elements like magnesium, silicon, and oxygen, and cancer.
 According to Dr. Stegall, baby powder (talcum powder) has been shown to increase risk of endometrial cancer in women.
 Researchers theorize that perineal talc use will somehow cause particles from the powder to travel through the vagina and into the ovaries, causing inflammation.
 While the American Cancer Society recognizes the possible link between talc and ovarian cancer, they say that findings have been mixed.
 If there is an increase, it's likely to be "very small."
 In other words, more research needs to be done.

 benzene and toluene, which Dr. Stegall says are "known human carcinogens per the Environmental Protection Agency."
 According to the American Cancer Society, carcinogens may not change your DNA and cause cancer directly.
 But high levels of exposure over a long period of time can increase an individual's chances.
 While lighting a scented candle every once and a while likely won't hurt you, it's something to keep in mind.

-4. Using Products Full Of Parabens
+Using Products Full Of Parabens

 weak estrogen-like properties."
 Too much exposure to estrogen is linked to an increased risk of breast cancer.
 According to the American Cancer Society, exposure to parabens is super common.
 In fact, a majority of people in the United States have been found to have some form of parabens in their urine.
 Again, researchers can't say that exposure to parabens directly causes cancer.
 But there are known links to it, and it's something to be mindful of when buying personal care products.

 Coping With Stress In Unhealthy Ways

 women who have significant stress in their lives, such as a traumatic life event, are at an increased risk of developing breast cancer," Dr. Stegall says.
 According to the National Cancer Institute, some studies have found links between "psychological factors" like stress and an increased risk of developing cancer.
 But results are mixed.
 For instance, a 2018 study published in the journal reviewed literature from 1966 to 2016 to see the relationship between stress and breast cancer.
 Although they found a "possible" association between the two, it's difficult to say for sure.
 Some possible reasons as to why stress is linked to cancer include the development of unhealthy behaviors such as smoking, and consuming alcohol during stressful life events.
 So it may not be stress that causes cancer.
 But stress can trigger unhealthy coping habits that can possibly lead to it.
 Clujul Medical

 consider themselves evening people are more likely to develop cancer than those who consider themselves morning people.
 Researchers ran a study looking at over 220,000 women to find any possible links between being a morning or night person and breast cancer.
 They found that morning people were less likely to develop it by as much as 48 percent.
 Interestingly enough, women who reported to sleeping more than the average seven to eight hours of sleep also had a slightly increased risk of breast cancer.
 This study only found possible links, so more research needs to be done in order to see how and why sleep can affect your risk.